Seahawks defensive tackle Jarran Reed leaves practice with apparent leg injury

 The 30-year-old Dareus played six games for Jacksonville last season before suffering a season-ending core muscle injury.
 He made Pro Bowls in 2013 and 2014 while with Buffalo.

-Harrison, 31, played 15 games last season with Detroit and had been contemplating retirement before it was reported he would consider playing again this season.
+Harrison, 31, played 15 games last season with Detroit and had been contemplating retirement, but it was reported he would consider playing this season.

-Former Seahawk Brandon Mebane also remains a free agent and another who is available is Timmy Jernigan, a starter for the Eagles in their Super Bowl win over New England two years ago, though reports last week stated he was on the verge of a contract with Jacksonville.
+Former Seahawk Brandon Mebane remains a free agent as is Timmy Jernigan, a starter for the Eagles in their Super Bowl win over New England two years ago.
+Reports last week stated he was on the verge of a contract with Jacksonville.

 Of course, Jadeveon Clowney remains available, too.

-Clowney wouldn’t really help solve any issues that a significant injury to Reed would create since they don’t play the same position.
-Clowney plays primarily end.
-But, who knows if a suddenly thinner defensive line would lead the Seahawks to make another run at Clowney.

-It’s unclear, though, Clowney’s interest in returning to Seattle after he rebuffed the Seahawks’ early contract offer, thought to be in the $15-16 million per year range while Clowney was hoping for a blockbuster $21-22 million deal.

-The Seahawks are already dealing with one some worrisome injury situation on the defensive line with second-round pick defensive end Darrell Taylor still on the Non-Football Injury list while still recovering from surgery last January to repair a shin injury that he played with in 2019 during his last season at
+The Seahawks are already dealing with one worrisome injury situation on the defensive line with second-round pick Darrell Taylor still on the Non-Football Injury list while still recovering from surgery last January to repair a shin injury that he played with in 2019 during his last season at Tennessee.

-As for Reed, the Seahawks will obviously be hoping his issue is nothing major with the team confident that he will have a bounceback season in 2020, as evidenced by the contract he received last March, which he received before officially becoming a free agent.
+As for Reed, the Seahawks will obviously be hoping his issue is nothing major with the team confident that he will have a bounce-back season in 2020, as evidenced by the contract (two years worth up to $23 million) he received last March.

 A second-round pick out of Alabama in 2016, Reed had 10.5 sacks in 2018 — the only tackle in team history to have 10 or more in a season other than Hall of Famers Cortez Kennedy and John Randle — but struggled to attain the same effectiveness last season after missing the first six games while suspended for violating the league’s personal code of conduct.

 The Seahawks went with Al Woods in Reed’s absence last season.
-But Woods signed as a free agent with Jacksonville and then opted-out of playing this season.
+But Woods signed as a free agent with Jacksonville and opted-out of playing this season.

-The Seahawks are off on Saturday before returning to practice Sunday, by which time it’ll become clear — if not before then — whether the team has anything to worry about with Reed.
+The Seahawks are off on Saturday.
+By Sunday it’ll become clearer — if not before then — whether the team has anything to worry about with Reed.

-Here are a few other quick notes from practice:
+Here are a few other notes from practice:

 Brooks working at weakside linebacker